slobentanzer/causality_perspective_2023/manuscript.md

 See also the [bias-variance tradeoff][Bias-variance tradeoff].

 2. The second definition is also known as algorithmic bias, and refers to the systematic and repeatable errors in a model due to faulty assumptions or data.
-It often reflect existing biases in the real world that the training data are derived from, but can also result from architectural choices in the model.
+It often reflects existing biases in the real world that the training data are derived from, but can also result from architectural choices in the model.
 As such, algorithmic bias can result from any stage in model training, from data collection to model deployment.

 ### Bias-variance tradeoff